ByteSurfer23/ByteSurfer23/README.md

-Goals for 2025:
+April :
-1. February : Complete EazyBytes Internship
+Complete Project Green
-2. February : Complete Project Green
+Confirm Summer Internship
-3. February : Complete ML syllabus from TechBairn
+Study well for FATS
 <!--
 **ByteSurfer23/ByteSurfer23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.